delta-io/website/README.md

 ## :rocket: Getting up and running locally

+This site requires Node 16, which you can install with `brew install node@16`.

-Simply check out this repo, run `npm install`, then run `npm run develop`.
+Simply check out this repo, run `npm install --legacy-peer-deps`, then run `npm run develop`.

+To open a localhost version of the site, run `npm run start`.

 ### Code formatting